mrchristian/handbuch-archive/Open Educational Resources fur Bibliotheken/README.md

 Type: Book

 Note: Archive contains complete PDF and HTML files as well as source MediaWiki files for the publication.
+All files are in the following Github repo (TBC) as well as a deposit with Institutional Repository of Leibniz Universität Hannover.